Fradven/Fradven/README.md

 ## Me, in one sentence

+I have studied at Becode for 11 month and I'm currently in an intership.

+## technologies

+* React
+* PHP
+* Javascript

 Birthday | Favorite Colour | Favorite Food | Pinneapple on pizza |
 --- | --- | --- | --- |
 *08/07* | *Green* | *Omelette* | *No Comment* |